 When this step is done, it gets a lot easier.

 You see, we try different things only as a safe switch in case our initial plan doesn’t work.
-So put the switch on safe, and keep it there all the time.
+So hide the switch somewhere deep, and keep it there for a while.

 Focusing on one thing at a time is something that goes against our nature.
 We are curious, driven by comfort and security, and these things tempt us to reach for so many of an opportunity.
 But it is always a bigger payoff when we stick with something for a while longer giving it our undivided attention, rather than trying myriad of other things and doing them halfheartedly.
 Focus on one thing and one thing only.